 NOAA Head: 'No One's Job Is Under Threat' Over Trump's Disputed Tweets About Alabama

-Acting NOAA administrator Neil Jacobs says "nobody's job is at risk" at the National Weather Service, despite a lingering dispute over President Trump's prediction that Alabama was in grave danger due to Hurricane Dorian, and a NWS office's inadvertent correcting of that claim last week.
+Acting NOAA Administrator Neil Jacobs said "nobody's job is at risk" after National Weather Service forecasters in Alabama contradicted President Trump's claim last week that the state would be hard-hit by Hurricane Dorian.

-Delivering a keynote speech at the National Weather Association's annual meeting in Huntsville, Jacobs defended the National Oceanic and Atmospheric Administration's statement that was issued Friday.
-But he also reiterated his support for the National Weather Service and its weather forecasters.
+Jacobs delivered a keynote speech Tuesday at the National Weather Association's annual meeting in Huntsville, Ala.
+He defended a National Oceanic and Atmospheric Administration's statement issued Friday that was widely seen as backing the president, but he also expressed support for the National Weather Service and its forecasters.

-NOAA's statement was meant "to clarify the technical aspects" of Dorian's potential impact, Jacobs said.
+The unsigned statement from the NWS' parent agency, was meant "to clarify the technical aspects" of Dorian's potential impact, Jacobs said.

 "What it did not say, however, is that we understand and fully support the good intent of the Birmingham Weather Forecast Office," he added, "which was to calm fears in support of public safety."